 I encourage anyone who thinks their Church has no Mission Statement to ask their pastor.
 They may be surprised.
 Any Evangelical church (or brethren) that has a mission statement has, in a sense, accepted a system of belief - a religion.
 I expect if I asked them where the Mission Statement came from, they would say "God."
 So they are saying God gave them a system of belief and a plan to carry that belief into the world.
 That is religion.
 And that is what the Catholic Church has done under God's grace.
 It doesn't mean that there is no personal relationship with Jesus Christ.
 It is simply an action plan, revealed by God.
 Catholics who "get it" have an intense personal relationship with Jesus and hand their lives over to this King of kings.

-If I wanted to be in relationship with a great artist, I would not only spend time with him, I would also study some of the beautiful works of art he has done.
+If we wanted to be in relationship with a great artist, we would not only spend time with him, we would also study some of the beautiful works of art he has done.
 Catholics believe Jesus is a great artist and one of his greatest works of art is the historical body of Christ - the Church.
 See also, "Are Catholics Born Again?"

 A fuller discussion of dogma is here.